triblatron/dagui/README.md

   * define interface to rasterise SVG
   * they might be the same
   * rasterising text is required of the Integration

-## Dependencies
-* C++17 compiler (gcc 11+, clang16+, Visual Studio 2017+)
-* Lua-5.4.x for the declarative format
-* CMake 3.22+ for the build system
-* VulkanSceneGraph for integration demos
-* md4c for markdown parsing
-* svgpp for SVG parsing
-* nodebase for basic features such as Lua support, configuration and streams.
-* math library with 2D, 3D vectors and 3x3 matrices

-## Known working platforms
-* Ubuntu 20.04.6 LTS x64
-  * Requires buliding Lua from source [triblatron/lua](https://github.com/triblatron/lua)
-* Ubuntu 22.04 LTS x64
-* Ubuntu 24.04 LTS x64
-To qualify as working, a platform must:
-* build with no warnings in the nodefrontend code
-* provide at least the mininum version of each dependency in its package manager or build from source
-* pass all the tests
-  * unit tests
-  * integration tests
-  * performance tests
-  * manual usability tests

-So far, there are only unit tests but that will change in time.

-Eventually, there will be automated integration tests that typically assert the presence of particular widgets and calls of event handlers etc.

-There will also be automated performance tests that render to texture as a proxy for the screen.
-Alongside these will be microbenchmarks that measure performance of various idioms used to implement the library.

-Finally there will be manual usability tests that require running the full system and a tester with some UX experience.

 ## Tips
 * SWIG xml mode works only if we %define NFE_API %enddef, otherwise it just generaates code tags instead of the parse tree.